bfix/antgen/README.md

 ### `tabula`

-Manages a SQLite3 database of the metadata of optimized antennas.
+Manages a [SQLite3 database of the metadata](docs/database.md) of optimized
+antennas:

     tabula -db <database> -in <base directory> <command> <options>